SLE curves and natural parametrization: Introduction

-where $\Psi_t(D) :=\int_D M_t(z)\, dA(z)$, which is a supermartingale in $t$ because $M_t(z)$ is a non-negative local martingale.
+where $\Psi_t(D):=\int_D M_t(z)\, dA(z)$, which is a supermartingale in $t$ because $M_t(z)$ is a nonnegative local martingale.
 It is also not difficult to prove that $\Psi_t(D)$ is in fact continuous as a function of $t$ by its definition.
-Assuming the conclusion of Proposition A, the first term on the right-hand side of~\eqref{Psi} is a martingale and the map $t \mapsto \Theta_t(D)$ is increasing.
-Inspired by the continuous case of the standard Doob-Meyer theorem \cite{DM}: any continuous supermartingale can be written uniquely as the sum of a continuous adapted decreasing process with initial value zero and a continuous local martingale, Lawler and Shieffeld in \cite{LStime} introduce the following definition. \begin{definition}(\cite{LStime})$\;$ \begin{itemize}
+Assuming the conclusion of Proposition~\ref{propA}, the first term on the right-hand side of (\ref{Psi}) is a martingale and the map $t \mapsto\Theta_t(D)$ is increasing.
+Inspired by the continuous case of the standard\vadjust{\goodbreak} Doob--Meyer theorem~\cite{DM}: any continuous supermartingale can be written uniquely as the sum of a continuous adapted decreasing process with initial value zero and a continuous local martingale, Lawler and Shieffeld in~\cite{LStime} introduce the following definition. \begin{definition*}[(\cite{LStime})] \begin{itemize} \item If $D \in\domain$, then the natural parametrization $\Theta_t(D)$ is the unique continuous, increasing process such that